urllib3/urllib3/docs/advanced-usage.rst

 Custom SSL Contexts
 -------------------

-.. versionadded:: 1.17.0

-It is possible to provide a specific `SSL Context objects`_ directly to urllib3 to exercise fine-grained control over the SSL configuration used in urllib3.

-For the purposes of compatibility, if you intend to customise an ``SSLContext`` object we recommend you obtain one from the following factory
+You can exercise fine-grained control over the urllib3 SSL configuration by providing a :class:`ssl.SSLContext <python:ssl.SSLContext>` object.
+For purposes of compatibility, we recommend you obtain one from :func:`~urllib3.util.ssl_.create_urllib3_context`.
-function:

-.. autofunction:: urllib3.util.ssl_.create_urllib3_context

-Once you have a context object, you can mutate that to achieve whatever affect you'd like.
-For example, the code below loads the default SSL certificates on Linux systems, sets the `OP_NO_RENEGOTIATION <https://docs.python.org/3/library/ssl.html#ssl.OP_NO_RENEGOTIATION>`_  flag that isn't set by default, and then makes a HTTPS request to Google:
+Once you have a context object, you can mutate it to achieve whatever effect you'd like.
+For example, the code below loads the default SSL certificates, sets the :data:`ssl.OP_NO_TICKET<python:ssl.OP_NO_TICKET>` flag that isn't set by default, and then makes a HTTPS request:

 .. code-block:: python